csommerl/new_project4/README.md

 ## All Posts
-- [ ] The “All Posts” link in the navigation bar should take the user to a page where they can see all posts from all users, [ ] with the most recent posts first.
+- [ ] The “All Posts” link in the navigation bar should take the user to a page where they can see all posts from all users, [x] with the most recent posts first.
-- [ ] Each post should include:
+- [x] Each post should include:
-    - [ ] the username of the poster,
+    - [x] the username of the poster,
-    - [ ] the post content itself,
+    - [x] the post content itself,
-    - [ ] the date and time at which the post was made, and
+    - [x] the date and time at which the post was made, and
     - [ ] the number of “likes” the post has (this will be 0 for all posts until you implement the ability to “like” a post later).
 - [ ] Mine:
     - [ ] Update automatically after submitting new post
     - [ ] update what to dowhen there are no posts
     - [ ] reduce redundancy with profile page posts display
+    - [ ] display when it was edited

 ## Profile Page
 - [ ] Clicking on a username should load that user’s profile page.
 This page should: